TiBillet/client-raspberry-cashless-LaBoutik/README.md

-# Création du terminal LaBoutik à partir d'un script bash
+# Creating a LaBoutik terminal from a bash script
 ## Quick Start
 Create a  PI OS Legacy 32 bit Lite  via Raspberry Pi Imager
 - put user " sysop" ( not an another)